lionelroy/tdd-react-jest-enzyme/README.md

 - Now we have a different test failing which is the one checking for 0 list people.
 - Only at this point, the importance of the 0 test is reveiled even tough it passed the first time.

-- We must check if props.people exist and props.people.lenght is equal to 1.
+- (Still in GREEN stage) We must check if props.people exist and props.people.lenght is equal to 1.
 <h5>Add to PersonList.js</h5>

 		export default (props) => {